caglarorhan/my-messy-post-it-notes/my-messy-post-it-notes.md

 - These are my real post-it notes around my desk.
 - They are as un-ordered lists.
 - They have no logical hierarchy.
+- They might be wrong, misunderstood, confusing :/
-- They seem chaotic, may be they are :)
+- They seem chaotic, may be they are so :)
 - They are public because anybody would want to correct me …
 - Thank you :)